A Musician’s Guide To Content Marketing

 There are a lot of contents out there you could pick out from.
 I’ve listed a few below;

 - Using engaging videos; videos are usually the most engaging kind of content.
-You could create ‘how to’ videos for the music industry.
+You could create ‘how to’ videos using loom, for the music industry.
 You can create webinars teaching song-writing techniques or just answering frequently asked questions in the music industry.

 - Create contests and offer incentives; hosting competitions and giveaways is a great way to drag massive attention and create awareness about you, even create buzz around your new music.